mmahlke/Bioinformatics_DiMeLo-seq/README.md

 + ```dotsize``` specifies the size of the dots in the genome browser plot showing individual reads
 + ```static=True``` allows the output to be written to a .pdf file rather than to be generated interactively in the terminal

 Now let's view the data that it created for us.
-We can download the files with visual information and leave the large tables behind.

 ## Viewing large data interactively with OnDemand and IGV